zackargyle/angularjs-django-rest-framework-seed/README.md

 angularjs-django-rest-framework-seed
 ====================================

-Seed for a cross domain Angularjs/Django Rest Framework Application
+Seed for a cross domain Angularjs / Django Rest Framework Application

+    INCLUDED
+        - RESTFUL API service for User and Address models
+        - Login to obtain django token
+        - Angularjs display of data pulled from Django Rest API

 After cloning down the repository: